oracle/docker-images/OracleDatabase/SingleInstance/README.md

     # Connecting Express Edition
     sqlplus sys@XE as sysdba
     ```
-- The certificate used with TCPS has validity for 3 years.
+- The certificate used with TCPS has validity for 1 year.
 After the certificate is expired, you can renew it using the following command:
     ```bash
         docker exec -it <container name> /opt/oracle/configTcps.sh
     ```